MicrosoftDocs/azure-devops-yaml-schema/task-reference/gradle-v3.md

 **`gradleWrapperFile`** - **Gradle wrapper**<br>
 Input alias: `wrapperScript`.
 Type: string.
 Required.
 Default value: 'gradlew'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-For agents on Windows (including Microsoft-hosted agents), you must use the gradlew.bat wrapper.
+For agents on Windows (including Microsoft-hosted agents), you must use the `gradlew.bat` wrapper.
 Agents on Linux or macOS can use the `gradlew` shell script.See The [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

-Argument aliases: `gradleWrapperFile`
 <!-- :::editable-content-end::: -->

 :::moniker-end